RyanRKawamura/FetchTakehome/README.md

 ## Open-ended questions
-**Who are Fetch's power users?**
+#### **Who are Fetch's power users?**
-First, must define what makes a power user.
-Using my intuition plus external research and considering the data, I will consider power user to be the top 10 percentile of users who have spent the most through the app additionally how many times they interact with the app calculated through scans.
-My reasoning being that the
+In order to answer this question, I must define what makes a power user.
+Using my intuition plus external research and considering the data, I will consider power user to be the top 10 percentile of users who have spent the most through the app and the number of times they interact with the app calculated through scans.
+I believe that a power user will have visited the platform the most number of times as well as spent the most on through the platform because this show both engagement and monetary commitment.
+High visit frequency indicates habitual use and reliance on the platform, while high spending reflects the user’s perceived value of the service.
+By defining power users in this way, I can better analyze their behavior, identify patterns that differentiate them from regular users, and uncover potential strategies to retain and expand this valuable segment.

 ```sh
 WITH SpendingCTE AS (